-Can adults use kids' toothpaste?
+Can adults use kids toothpaste?

+Yes, adults can use kids toothpaste depending on their individual oral health needs.
 Even though kids' toothpaste will often come in brightly colored packaging with fun fruity flavors, it is often suitable to be used on adult teeth too!

 This article will explain everything you need to know about the differences between adult and kid's toothpaste and who should use them.